-It is the responsibility of each County department to see that all purchased items conform to the quantity, quality and specifications of the order.
+A. It is the responsibility of each County department to see that all purchased items conform to the quantity, quality and specifications of the order.
 After delivery of the merchandise to the requesting department, the department must determine whether the goods are acceptable.
-If they are not, the Purchasing Department must immediately be notified of the reasons why the merchandise is not acceptable.
+If they are not, the Receiving Department must immediately notify the Purchasing Department of the reasons why the merchandise is not acceptable.
 The Purchasing Department will then compels replacement, cancel the order, or take other appropriate action to obtain correct merchandise.